-In the book about Knox, ANSA reported, she is not quoted making any explicit references to her case, which is due to go to an appeal hearing on November 24.
+In the book, ANSA reported, Knox is not quoted making any explicit references to her case, which is due to go to an appeal hearing on November 24.

 Knox also faces a hearing on November 8 on a charge of slander for alleging that she was beaten by police during her interrogation after the murder.

-"She is very worried," said Knox's lawyer Luciano Ghirga, declining however to comment on the book which he said he has not seen.
+"She is very worried," Knox's lawyer Luciano Ghirga told AFP, declining however to comment on the book which he said he had not seen.

 "She is not at her best.
 She is very worried" ahead of the appeal, he added.